 By Foot – Once you are in Bologna, the main historic sights are all within walking distance from each other, so everything can easily be done by foot.
 Because of the compact layout of the city and the practical beautiful porticoes that offer shade, we practically walked everywhere.
 Moving at a slower pace through the labyrinth of picturesque alleyways makes it possible to appreciate the small details and local atmosphere more.

 By Bus – If you would need public transport, there are numerous bus lines available.
 Maps and tickets for the bus are available in the Bologna Welcome tourist office located on Piazza Maggiore, as well as in most tabaccherias (newsletter places).
-A ticket allows you to make multiple journeys within a 75-minute timeframe and cost €1,5.
+A ticket allows you to make multiple journeys within a 75-minute timeframe and costs €1,5.
 There are ticket machines on board the bus where you can buy tickets with coins, but will then cost €2.
-Buses run daily from 6.30 am till 11 pm, check routes and timetables here.
-Easiest is to download the app Moovit, where you simply insert your destination and it will give you the closest bus line on a map with timings.
+Buses run daily from 6.30 am to 11 pm, check routes and timetables here.
+The easiest is to download the app Moovit, where you simply insert your destination and it will give you the closest bus line on a map with timings.
 Super easy!

 Should you buy the Bologna Welcome Card?

 The Bologna Welcome Card helps you discover all the best things to do in Bologna while saving you money.
 You can get your Bologna Welcome Card online or at the tourist info points in Bologna.
 There are two options to choose from EASY €25 and PLUS €40.